hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

   * registration of identities, or connects to LDAP as the user registry
   * issuance of Enrollment Certificates (ECerts)
-  * issuance of Transaction Certificates (TCerts), providing both anonymity and unlinkability when transacting on a Hyperledger Fabric blockchain
   * certificate renewal and revocation

 Hyperledger Fabric CA consists of both a server and a client component as